-T Correct disposal methods adhered for contaminated PPE which must be treated as medical/clinical waste.
+Staff to be trained on procedure.
+Procedure conducted under supervision and guidance of qualified staff member until fully experienced in the process.
+Correct disposal methods adhered for contaminated PPE which must be treated as medical/clinical waste.
 Ensure staff have support available for advice with regards to occupational health needs.
-Ongoing health screening Access to professional counselling services Agreed pre selection of FRS personnel Information and training on all infection control polices & procedures in place and adhered to Vaccination against relevant diseases prior to activity commencing e.g. hepatitis B etc. COVID 19 PPE.
-See section A1 Dealing with activity where infectious substances and/or biohazards may be present - other than COVID 19 Contamination from patients Minor illness Major illness Exposure to infectious substances and/or biohazards Adverse effect on FRS responders' mental health and wellbeing Loss of life Reputational damage to the Service 1, 2, 3, 4 A distance of 2-metres will be maintained from the patient whenever possible Where close patient contact is required, strict PPE procedures must be adopted Correct donning and doffing procedures as per Section B FRS personnel to be trained in personal decontamination procedures Correct disposal methods adhered for contaminated PPE which must be treated as medical/clinical waste.
+Ongoing health screening Access to professional counselling services Dealing with activity where infectious substances and/or biohazards may be present - other than COVID 19 Contamination from patients Minor illness Major illness Exposure to infectious substances and/or biohazards Adverse effect on FRS responders' mental health and wellbeing Loss of life Reputational damage to the Service 1, 2, 3, 4 Agreed pre selection of FRS personnel Information and training on all infection control polices & procedures in place and adhered to COVID 19 PPE.
+See section A1 A distance of 2-metres will be maintained from the patient whenever possible Where close patient contact is required, strict PPE procedures must be adopted Correct donning and doffing procedures as per Section B FRS personnel to be trained in personal decontamination procedures Correct disposal methods adhered for contaminated PPE which must be treated as medical/clinical waste.
 FRS personnel to be tested for exposure to infectious substances and/or biohazards whenever deemed suitable Ensure staff have support available for advice with regards to occupational health needs.
 Ongoing health screening Access to professional counselling services Personal hygiene - washing hands, use of hand sanitising gels.
-1 5 5 Cleaning of equipment/ cubicles and any areas accessed by members of the public Contamination of practitioner and/or individual being tested Increased risk of exposure to biohazard Contraction of COVID-19 Stress Anxiety Other psychological Injury 1, 2, 3, 4 Individuals requiring vaccination to be briefed in advance to make it known to staff if they are showing signs and symptoms of COVID-19.
-All personnel, staff or visitors to site to have safety induction and briefing on safety procedures 2 3 6
+1 5 5 Cleaning of equipment/ cubicles and any areas accessed by members of the public Contamination of practitioner and/or individual being tested Increased risk of exposure to biohazard Contraction of COVID-19 Stress Anxiety Other psychological 1, 2, 3, 4 Individuals requiring testing to be briefed in advance to make it known to staff if they are showing signs and symptoms of COVID-19.
+All personnel, staff or visitors to site to have safety induction and 2 3 6